mre/freq/README.md

 # freq

-Count the number of occurences of each word in an input
+A commandline tool that counts the number of word occurences in an input.

 This is just a placeholder repository for now.
 Please create issues for feature request and collaboration.